goldenapples/recommended-links/readme.txt

 See the plugin's [wiki page on github](https://github.com/goldenapples/recommended-links/wiki) for more up-to-date documentation (its hard to keep documentation updated in multiple places).

 == Changelog ==

+= 0.4.1 =

+Fixes pagination bug when reclinks archive is set to front page and bug in install hook function.

 = 0.4 =